quantify-os/quantify-scheduler/docs/usage.rst

 represents a single transmon qubit, and contains parameters necessary to implement single-transmon experiments.
 Using the :func:`~quantify.scheduler.device_elements.transmon_element.TransmonElement.generate_device_config()` method, we are able to generate a valid device configuration file for a single transmon.
-In addition to being used to generate device configurations, a device element is also useful for storing paramaters during experiments, and can be supplied as an argument to a measurement function, for example, as a convenient way of specifying all the relevant parameter settings for the experiment.
+In addition to being used to generate device configurations, a device element is also useful for storing parameters during experiments, and can be supplied as an argument to a measurement function, for example, as a convenient way of specifying all the relevant parameter settings for the experiment.

 Example transmon element and config file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Here we show a basic example of the initialisation of a transmon element and its use in generating a device configuration file.
+Here we show a basic example of the initialization of a transmon element and its use in generating a device configuration file.

 .. jupyter-execute::

     import json
     from quantify.scheduler.device_elements.transmon_element import TransmonElement

-  # Initialise transmon element
+    # Initialize transmon element
     q0 = TransmonElement("q0")

-  # Set a transmon element paramater
+    # Set a transmon element parameter
     q0.ro_freq(4.21e9)

     # Generate device config file
     config = q0.generate_device_config()
-  print(json.dumps(config, indent=4, sort_keys=True))
+    config